dbt-labs/dbt-core-bundles/README.md

 Note that the patch version *will not* match the patch version for dbt-core or any other package as it will increment with a change to any of the included python packages.

+#### EOL Packages
+For dbt packages that have reached end-of-life we will be installing from the git repo instead of pypi.
+This will allow us to incorporate any security patches that are released after we have stopped updating the package on pypi.

 ## How to use
 To use a bundle you will need to download, unzip the archive and pass the resulting directory to pip.
 You can use the [install_bundle.sh](/install_bundle.sh) to do this for you by running the following: